History of ZRP

 Police as one of the instruments of maintaining the blacks in bondage had to be remodelled to suit the needs of the black community.
 The repressive and tyrannical image of the police had to be changed and tailored to suit the new political dispensation.
 The leadership of the police was also taken over by the blacks just like what happened in the Army and Air force.
 The Zimbabwe Republic Police was born in 1980 with the integration of British South Africa Police, Auxiliaries, ZIPRA and ZANLA forces.
 Initially there was friction among the once opposing groups but as time progressed, the members began to develop a sense of togetherness and camaraderie.
 Some white BSAP members who could not stomach the issue of being led by the blacks resigned and went to South Africa.

 There was an influx of blacks who were promoted to fill vacancies that had been left by the Whites in what became known as Black Advancement.
 The first black Commissioner of the newly created Zimbabwe Republic Police was Wiridzayi Nguruve in 1982.
-He led the police up to year 1985 and passed on the baton to Mr Henry Mukurazhizha who was subsequently succeeded by Cde Augustine Chihuri in 1993, the incumbent Commissioner General of Police.
+He led the police up to year 1985 and passed on the baton to Mr Henry Mukurazhizha who was subsequently succeeded by Cde Augustine Chihuri in 1993, until 2017 when he was replaced by Cde T.G Matanga.
 The new breed of police officers therefore had to gear themselves up to transform the image of the police, for the better.
 With that idea in mind, in 1984, the police introduced the police community relations programme that was tailored to suit the needs and aspirations of the community.

 This was triggered by the then Prime Minister in 1984 of Zimbabwe; Cde.
 Robert Mugabe when he delivered a keynote address at a passout parade in Morris Depot on the need to incorporate the civil society in the policing process where he said: